flytbase/flytdocs/source/docs/FlytOS/GettingStarted/FirstFlight.rst

    c.
 Arm the vehicle and takeoff manually.
    d.
 If vehicle is not stabilized refer to gain tuning section `here <http://px4.io/docs/multicopter-pid-tuning-guide/>`_.
    e.
 Switch to RC | POSCTL mode using RC switch.
 Without LIDAR or SONAR the height might drift within a meter.
    f.
-In this mode throttle and roll/pitch stick should be at the center to hold drone at current location.
+In this mode, throttle and roll/pitch stick should be at the center to hold drone at current location.

 4. Prepare for Offboard mode:

    a.
 RGB LED should be green for this mode to work.
    b.
 Offboard / API switch on RC is used to switch API control ON or OFF.
-In case of emergency during offboard mode flip this switch to take back RC control.
+In case of emergency during offboard mode, flip   this switch to take back RC control.

-5. While in RC | POSCTL mode flip the RC offboard switch to enter into OFFBOARD / API-POSCTL mode.
+5. While in RC | POSCTL mode, flip the RC offboard switch to enter into OFFBOARD / API-POSCTL mode.
 6. Vehicle should hover at the same location.
 RC sticks will not work in this mode.
 Just to make sure that it is indeed offboard mode try giving some control actions from RC e.g. roll.
 If vehicle doesn't react to these commands then FlytOS is controling the drone.
 7. Now you can flip the switch to take back RC control and land it.